maritz/nohm/README.md

 [![Dependency Status](https://david-dm.org/maritz/nohm.svg)](https://david-dm.org/maritz/nohm)
 [![Known Vulnerabilities (Snyk)](https://snyk.io/test/github/maritz/nohm/badge.svg)](https://snyk.io/test/github/maritz/nohm)

-## v0.9 README
+## v1 README

 This README is for the upcoming v2.0 release which has a lot of breaking changes.
-For the README of the stable version [go here](https://github.com/maritz/nohm/tree/v0.9.8).
+For the README of the version that is currently marked as stable in npm [go here](https://github.com/maritz/nohm/tree/v1_maintenance).

 ## Description